 You have three basic options.
 You can wait until you sell your current home.
 With this option you risk losing the new home to another buyer, but you may find one later you like even more.
 Secondly, you may add a contingency clause to your offer, stating that you must sell your current house before closing on the new one.
 Third, if you are having trouble selling your current house, you may consider renting it out or refinancing it for cash to help you buy.
 The problems associated with this third option include finding and managing tenants, trying to sell the house with tenants, closing costs and higher mortgage payments with a refinance.

 What are the important factors when considering an offer?

 Consider all of the following: price, terms, clauses, personal property requested and who holds the earnest money.

 What can I do to help get potential buyers financed?

 You may offer to pay points, which will reduce the rate and interest on the loan.
 If the buyers have adequate income but are a little short on cash, you may pay the non-recurring closing costs at the settlement.
-Another option, which should never be taken without fully understanding the risks, is to hold a second mortgage for buyers who cannot qualify for the full amount.

 Are there any special considerations when selling a condo?

 The most obvious difference is the maintenance fees.
 You may want to remind buyers that maintenance fees can often work out to less money than single-family home maintenance costs because condo fees are shared by all owners.